Current research

 Paleovirology

-Are viral fossils really just junk?
+Are viral fossils helping us?

 Expanding the global virome